 When I grew up, we had a party line phone, and it was expensive to call people.
 So, you had to really think about what you wanted to say and be as concise as possible.
 Fast forward to today – calls, texts and emails are free.
+And, with remote working situations, they are even more important.
 With that freedom, something has gotten lost.
 In the age of the internet, we can send an email or text with the press of a button.
-These tools are incredibly valuable, but have led to a bigger problem – email clutter and worse – not getting replies to your needs.
-We have noticed this common problem among our clients and thought we’d help tame the email beast with some tips.
+These tools are incredibly valuable but have led to a bigger problem – email clutter and worse – not getting replies to important communications.
+We have noticed this common problem and thought we’d help tame the email beast with some tips.
 Please feel free to share as an FYI (per our guidelines below) and see if it helps.

 Tip #1: Clearly identify yourself and your need

 If you are new to the recipient, introduce yourself and state your need upfront.
 When contacting someone cold, be polite and brief.
 If you are following up on a face-to-face contact, don’t assume that the recipient will remember you.

 If you know the individual, double-check that an email is the best and most efficient way to convey your need.
 Would picking up the phone or stopping by be better for your relationship?
 Meaning can get misconstrued in emails – if you’re discussing a sensitive or complex subject, it’s better to handle face-to-face or by phone.